nedralovesme/lokkbox/README.md

 # lokkbox
-a super secret file sharing app
+a file sharing app for you and your favorite friends

 <img src="http://i.imgur.com/2OQ73oI.jpg" height="350">